jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 to intimidate but suffers a -10% penalty to Influence tests made to persuade or charm those who might think the bone armour is savage.

-Brigandine: Metal scales are sandwiched between layers of leather and held in place by rivets.
+**Brigandine**: Metal scales are sandwiched between layers of leather and held in place by rivets.
 Strong and durable its rivets offer a more attractive finish than straightforward metal armour.

-Chainmail: Woven metal links which, whilst heavy, are flexible and more durable than armour relying on a leather base.
+**Chainmail**: Woven metal links which, whilst heavy, are flexible and more durable than armour relying on a leather base.

-Enamelled: Cast from either leather or tin before being painted repeatedly with stiff resins and alchemical agents, enamelled armour is beautiful and resilient without being too heavy.
+**Enamelled**: Cast from either leather or tin before being painted repeatedly with stiff resins and alchemical agents, enamelled armour is beautiful and resilient without being too heavy.
 Due to its construction, it is always made in brilliant colours that strike the eye from a great distance.
 Often used by generals, heroes and showmen, enamelled